trimix3d/lol_best_adc_build_finder/README.md

 # LoL best ADC build finder
 A command line program that can automatically find the best items combinations for an ADC in LoL.

+It simulates fights on a target dummy (taking into account champions and items dynamic effects, ...) to compute the damage done, healing received, units moved and other types of result in order to give a corresponding score for the equiped build.
+By repeating this process with different builds we can find the combinations that gives the best results.

 The release versions number follows the patch number of League of Legends.

 # How to run